-For Erika, CDU was the best place to grow her life-long interest in business
+The best place to grow Erika's life-long interest in business

 When Erika Lu moved with her family from the Philippines in 2013, she knew there’d be a whole new world of opportunities that would open up.
 But she didn’t know just how much CDU would offer her and her family.